jas3333/gptchat_pinecone/README.md

    around 10 previous conversations, while this version has a potential of a million+ thanks to Pinecone's vector database and OpenAI's embedding model.

+#### Roadmap:

+1. Add the ability to import documents into the databases increasing the knowledge of the bots.

+If you have a feature you would like to see implemented, open up a discussion.

 ## To install:

 git clone the repo: